zrafa/xinu-avr/README.md

 13. Most of the const char in source code was moved to FLASH (program space) via __flash directive from gcc, or PROGMEM from avr-libc
 14. tty_in is with interrupts (ok).
 But tty_out is polled based.

-**Acknowledgments**

-* Michael M. Minor: he is the author of another AVR port os Xinu (<a href="https://sites.google.com/site/avrxinu/">avrxinu</a>.
-We use his context switch code, the addargs in Xinu shell, and a few lines more.
-His port is for bigger AVR microcontrollers (16KB+ of RAM), and he used an old version of Xinu (Xinue from the 1987 book edition).

 <a name="douglas"></a>
 ### Douglas Comer